I-85 collapse in Atlanta: What caused it?

 - Fire started at a state construction-equipment storage area, officials said

-Atlanta (CNN)A major question remained Friday in the hours after a fire caused the collapse of a section of Interstate 85 in Atlanta: What caused the flames?
+Atlanta (CNN)A major question hovered in the hours after a fire caused Thursday's collapse of a section of Interstate 85 in Atlanta: What caused the flames?

-Three people were arrested Friday night in connection with the blaze, the Atlanta Fire Rescue Department said.
-Authorities believe one of the suspects started the fire intentionally.
+Three people were arrested Friday night in connection with the blaze, authorities said.
+Investigators believe one of the suspects started the fire intentionally, said Jay Florence, the state's deputy insurance and safety fire commissioner.

-The fire started Thursday evening under an I-85 overpass in north-central Atlanta, north of the highway's split with I-75.
-It grew into a massive fireball, sending thick smoke onto the highway above.

-Firefighters responded, but the fire weakened the structure, causing the northbound section to fall and severely damaging the southbound side.
-No one was injured, and officials said they didn't immediately know what caused the fire.
+Florence didn't say how investigators came to suspect the man or say anything about a motive.
+Neither did he say exactly how the fire was set.

-Here's what we know about what led to it:
+Here's what we know about what led to the fire:

 Started in a construction-supplies storage area

-The flames ignited in a fenced-in area where the state stores construction materials and supplies near the overpass, state Department of Transportation Commissioner Russell McMurry said.
+The flames ignited in a fenced-in, state-owned storage lot under the highway where the state stores construction materials and supplies near the overpass, state Department of Transportation Commissioner Russell McMurry said.

-Gov. Nathan Deal said Thursday that he had heard speculation it was caused by some "PVC products that caught fire."

-McMurry initially said the materials stored under the highway were PVC pipes, but later said they were HDPE -- high-density polyethylene -- pipes.
+Specifically stored there, McMurry said, were HDPE -- high-density polyethylene -- pipes.
 He said the conduits are used in the "traffic management, cabling, fiber-optic and wire network."

+HDPE pipes are widely used in the transportation industry to build "smart" highways that provide information to drivers, control traffic signal lights and tollways.

 Why did the fire ruin the overpass?